The Rock….. Golden Stones in Missoula MT

 Sure, the salmon fly gets the press.
 It’s the biggest!
 It must be the best!
 Well, no question it’s good, but when it comes to consistently strong fly fishing in Missoula to stoneflies, the Golden Stone takes the prize hands down.

 The Golden Stones begin emerging about mid June, just as the Missoula area rivers are rounding into shape.
 And they consistently move fish til late July!
-From late July on, especially on the Clark Fork River, the goldens will hatch with enough consistency that an imitation will take fish all the way into September.
+From late July on, especially on the Clark Fork River, the goldens will hatch with enough consistency that an imitation will take fish all the way into September and is one of our guides go to hatches to imitate all summer long.

 The term Golden Stone is a bit of a misnomer.
 Taxonomically, what we call a Golden Stone are actually a multitude of different species.
 Why don’t we identify the species?
 Because it doesn’t matter!
 All species are imitated by the same flies.
 When you think about it, we fish Golden Stones from size 6-12.
 What other insect species has a size range from 1.7 inches to 1 inch.
 None.
 When you catch a golden, some are bright yellow, some are a dull yellow, and some lean more to brown.
 They’re all different species, but luckily for us, the same flies work.
 If you’re an amateur entomologist, this could be of wild interest, but most of us just amble on, blissfully unaware of how complicated we could make this!